Explainer: 'Dueling electors' pose risk of U.S. vote deadlock

 Which set of electors would prevail?

-Both chambers could agree to accept one slate of electors, which would almost certainly put the matter to rest.
+Both chambers of Congress could accept the same slate of electors, which would almost certainly put the matter to rest.

 The chambers could also split, which is more likely if the Republicans retain control of the Senate and Democrats hold onto their House majority.

-If lawmakers cannot agree on a set of electors, the country will find itself in unchartered territory.
+If lawmakers cannot agree on a set of electors, the country will find itself in uncharted territory.

 The Electoral Count Act, often described by academics as “unintelligible,” seems to favor the slate of electors certified by the state’s governor, according to Ned Foley, a professor at Ohio State University Moritz College of Law.